JULIELab/jcore-base/jcore-biolemmatizer-ae/README.md

 ### Requirements and Dependencies
 The BioLemmatizer 1.2 is needed.
-For further information about this component see source link below.
+For further information about this component see Source Link below.

 **1. Capabilities**